By Dan Simms

 The average annual cost for Allstate homeowners insurance in Florida is $2,108.

 Click here to go to Allstate’s website to get a quote for coverage.

 Liberty Mutual is one of the oldest insurance companies in the United States, providing homeowners insurance to Americans for 110 years.
 The company’s strength lies in its standard policies, which offer more coverage than similar plans from its competition.
 Unfortunately, Floridians will still have to spring for optional endorsements to protect their homes from hurricane damage and other weather-related problems.

 Despite some quirks — like refusing to insure customers who own certain dog breeds — Liberty Mutual remains one of the best homeowners insurance providers for residents of the Sunshine State.

 Liberty Mutual excels at giving its customers value for their premium.
 The company’s standard policies offer an impressive premium coverage level.
 Liberty Mutual customers save more than $250 per year on average compared to the average homeowners’ insurance policy in Florida, and the coverage they get is better than most.

 Liberty Mutual’s annual premium in Florida is approximately $1,725, more than $250 below the statewide average for home insurance.

 Click here to get a quote for insurance from Liberty Mutual.

-The number one factor that will determine your annual homeowners insurance premium is the level of homeowners insurance coverage you have.
+The number one factor determining your annual homeowner’s insurance premium is the level of homeowners insurance coverage you have.
 Here’s a table presenting the average annual premium for different levels of coverage in Florida.

 |Coverage Level||Average Annual Premium in Florida|